-House moves toward passage of budget bill unlocking partisan path for Biden coronavirus relief bill
+House vote unlocks partisan path for Biden coronavirus relief bill

 “We cannot afford to slow down our response to these urgent crises while Republicans decide if they want to help or not,” said House Budget Chairman John Yarmuth (D-Ky.).

+The intensifying debate over the stimulus comes amid weeks of elevated jobless claims and fears that the more transmissible form of the coronavirus could cause further economic pain.
+The monthly jobs report for January will be released on Friday, providing a snapshot of the American economy that could bolster or deflate Biden’s push for a large stimulus package.

 Biden earlier this week met with a group of 10 Senate Republicans who offered a $620 billion counter-proposal to his $1.9 trillion plan.
-Democrats have panned the GOP plan as inadequate, and White House press secretary Jen Psaki started the White House briefing on Wednesday by emphasizing the differences between the Republican plan and Biden’s.
-She pointed out that Biden’s plan would offer larger stimulus payments and unemployment benefits that would last through the fall instead of expiring during the summer like the GOP plan, among other differences.
+Democrats have panned the GOP plan as inadequate, and Jen Psaki started the White House briefing on Wednesday by emphasizing the differences between the Republican plan and Biden’s.
+She pointed out that Biden’s plan would offer significantly larger stimulus payments, and unemployment benefits that would last through the fall instead of expiring during the summer like under the GOP plan, among other differences.

 Psaki also criticized a new study by The Wharton School of the University of Pennsylvania that found more than 70 percent of the stimulus payments would be saved rather than spent.
 Psaki called that analysis “way out of step with the majority of studies,” citing research from the Brookings Institution and JP Morgan.